Campus Vision: A Narrative Arc

 During a season of prayer and fasting in 2007, called “Venture,” the Lord brought clarity.
 As we were gifted with a Denton campus, the decision to not build one large building was made.
 The Lord guided our hand and decided a direction for us.
 At that juncture in the life of the church, we moved toward multi-site rather than one large site.

 The story of God’s work at The Village continues as we follow His call for us to utilize this multi-site strategy to establish, strengthen and launch churches.
 This began with the conviction that the Denton campus become an autonomous church.
 Conversations and prayer about this transition began among Matt Chandler, Josh Patterson, Beau Hughes and others in leadership years before it was brought before the church body as a whole.
 In January 2014, Matt presented this conviction to the entire church and asked the body to pray with him and the other leaders to be guided by the Holy Spirit.
 In May of 2014, the Covenant Members at the Denton campus then voted 96% in favor to move forward with the transition, and The Village Church Denton held its inauguration service on August 23, 2015.
-While we have no current timeline in place, it is our hope that each of our campuses will, like Denton, become autonomous churches in the future.

 Campus Transitions: Reasons and Rationale